-The value of unexercised in-the-money options reflects the aggregate dollar amount of (vested and unvested) unexercised options held at the end of the year.
-The amount is calculated based on the difference between the closing price of the Common Shares on the TSX on December 31, 2014 (\$0.66) and the exercise price of the options.
+The value of options which vested during the fiscal year ended December 31, 2015 was calculated based on the difference between the closing price of the Common Shares on the TSX on the vesting date and the exercise price of the options.
 The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise.